 The Almendres Cromlech are a good day trip from Evora

-The stones were not simply placed in a formal arrangements, many of the stones are decorated with patterns and engravings which all adds to the mystery of the site.
+The stones were not simply placed in a formal arrangement: many of the stones are decorated with patterns and engravings which all add to the mystery of the site.
 The poor public transport means that a rental car is needed to visit the site.